 In both humans and dogs, identifying the disease early on can help prevent the adverse effects and maintain mobility, joint function and a good quality of life.
 Physical activity and maintaining a healthy weight will help both you and your pets.

 Can Dogs Get Cortisone Shots for Arthritis?

-A cortisone shot is an injection of an anti-inflammatory drug that can help ease the pain of arthritis in your dog.
-Arthritis in dogs has no known cure, so veterinarians prescribe cortisone shots to help them deal with joint pains and to reduce inflammation.
-It can stay on your pet's body for as long as 8 to 12 weeks, but the effects may start to decrease long before that.
+Yes, dogs can get cortisone shots A cortisone shot is an injection of an anti-inflammatory drug that can help ease the pain of arthritis in your dog.
+Arthritis in dogs has no known cure, so veterinarians prescribe cortisone shots to help them deal with joint pain and to reduce inflammation.
+The medication can stay in your pet's body for as long as 8 to 12 weeks, but the effects may start to decrease long before that.

 Does My Dog Need Cortisone Shots for Arthritis?

 Before even considering the possibility, your dog must show symptoms of arthritis.

 At an early stage, symptoms of arthritis are usually very mild, but as time goes by, they may become more and more apparent to pet owners.
 It's recommended to watch out for heavy grunting sounds when your dog is moving, any reluctance to rise or move, visible deformities such as swollen joints, prolonged sleeping time, and disinterest in physical activity.

 Depending on the type of arthritis, the causes may differ.
 Most cases usually develop because of abnormal rubbing of the joints resulting from damage to their bone ligaments or cartilage.
 It can also be caused by trauma, such as fractures.
 Most of the time though, arthritis just comes with age, especially in big dogs.